veeamd/ComScore-iOS-SDK/README.md

 Installation
 ============

-The ComScore iOS SDK consists of a static library framework.
+The ComScore iOS SDK can be installed in several ways.

 CocoaPods
 ---------